 - If this method didn’t work for you, check out our in-depth guide on how to update graphics card drivers.

-Alternatively, you can use third-party tools such as TweakBit Driver Updater to update all your drivers automatically with just a few clicks.
+Alternatively, you can use a third-party tool to update all your drivers automatically with just a few clicks.

 There you go, use these solutions to fix the problems with Windows Media Player green screen on your PC.
 If these solutions worked for you, feel free to let us know in the comments section below.